One Place for the Right Answer

 Nobody decides to create data silos.
 They accumulate through reasonable decisions made in isolation, each one solving an immediate problem.

 It starts innocently.
 Sales needs to track pipeline, so they create a spreadsheet.
 Finance needs revenue figures, so they export from the accounting system.
 Marketing wants customer information for campaigns, so they maintain their own list.
 Each tool works for the team that uses it.
 The difficulty is that these systems do not talk to each other.
-A year later, the business has five systems with overlapping data, three spreadsheets that different people consider "the real one", and no clear answer to simple factual questions.
+A year later, the business has five systems with overlapping data and three spreadsheets that different people consider "the real one".
+Nobody can give a clear answer to simple factual questions.
 This is one of the patterns that emerges when spreadsheets stop being fit for purpose.

 The Moments That Expose the Gaps